Skip to content

 Return Value

 When the withScores parameter is set to true, the return value is an array of score-value pairs.
 Each pair is also an array of two elements - the score and the value.
-When the withScores parameter is set to false, the return value is an array of values.

 Example

-await Backendless.Hive('demoName').SortedSetStore('leaderboard').getRangeByRank(1, 3, { withScores: true, reverse: true })
+await Backendless.Hive('leaderboard').SortedSetStore('players').getRangeByRank(1, 3, { withScores: true, reverse: true })

 Response